 Source: Incas & Conquistadores

-Once in El Tingo it is a 4 hour climb through the majestic Andes to get to the awesome ruins of Kuelap.
-I spent the night in the small hotel at the site and wondered around in Kuelap all alone on a moonlit night (I am having goose bumps again while writing this), and that is still the most spiritual experience I have ever encountered in my life.
-I visited many other ruins after Kuelap, such as Machu Picchu (Peru) and Angkor Wat (Cambodia) to name a few, but I have never again experienced that feeling I had on that moonlit night in Kuelap.
+Once in El Tingo it's a 4 hour climb through the majestic Andes to get to the awesome ruins of Kuelap.
+I spent the night in the small hotel at the site and wondered around in Kuelap all alone on a moonlit night (I'm having goose bumps again while writing this), and that is still the most spiritual experience I have ever encountered in my life.
+I visited many other ruins after Kuelap, such as Machu Picchu (Peru) and Angkor Wat (Cambodia) to name a few, but I've never again experienced that feeling I had on that moonlit night in Kuelap.
 The silence, the moonlit ruins, you could almost touch history... what a wonderful sensation.